justinjest/chirpy/README.md

 	POST /api/polka/webhooks - A webhook for our "payment processor" that enables you to update a users verified status

 ## Contributing
-Contribut by forking the repo opening a pull request!
+Contribute by forking the repo opening a pull request!
 All pull requests should be submited to the main branch.